1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Introduction

-From small brick-and-mortar stores to large multinationals, every company needs to care about workplace safety.
+Every company must care about workplace safety, from small brick-and-mortar stores to large multinationals.
 But “workplace safety” means different things depending on whether you’re in the US, Canada, the UK, or Europe.
 It is a broad topic that covers many different aspects of business and security operations, regulated by many different sets of intersecting laws.

 You need to treat workplace safety as a strategic business practice.
 The effects of your workplace safety program—positive or negative—will have a long-lasting impact on your company’s sustainability.